Heat pack and hot water bottle safety requirements under the law and what to do if you have a concern.

 Heat packs can cause burns and fires if they are poorly designed, badly manufactured or used incorrectly.

 "Read and follow the directions that come with each heat pack to limit the risk of injury and fire."

-Heat packs can be dangerous
+Heat packs can be a fire risk when:

 - reheated before it has fully cooled

 - used to warm bedding because the bedding material traps the heat.

 - being for longer than the time specified by the manufacturer